MiguelCastillo/pakit/README.md

 # pakit

 really opinionated and flexible JS bundler

 pakit provides a very specific set of tools and *default* configurations for a great out of the box experience.
-Just give pakit the file(s) you want paked up, and you get the minified output with sourcemaps.
+Just give pakit the file(s) you want paked up, and you get linting, bundling, and minification with sourcemaps without much setup.

 # usage